wilsonmar/wilsonmar.github.io/calendar/index.md

 The world's oldest computer dates back to 100 BC (the 2nd century BC).
 It's called the Antikythera Mechanism from where it was recovered in 1901 from a shipwreck off the island of Kythera in Greece.
 The device inspired the movie "<a target="_blank" href="https://en.wikipedia.org/wiki/Indiana_Jones_and_the_Dial_of_Destiny">Indiana Jones and the Dial of Destiny</a>".
 The latest 3D x-ray and modelling technology enabled scientists to understand how the dozens of bronze cogs in the device are able to predict solar eclipses.
 <a target="_blank" href="https://www.youtube.com/watch?v=F_ePbbujrp0">VIDEO</a>

-Watches are at the intersection of art, fashion, and technology.
+Innovations in watches occur at the intersection of art, fashion, and micro-engineering technology.

+The British were able to dominate maritime trade and warfare during the 17th century because they came up with a way for sailors to keep accurate time to take readings at precisely Noon.

 Among <a target="_blank" href="https://www.youtube.com/watch?v=PHis9l8cJks">watch terms</a>:
 * "Deployant" buckles have a metal clasp to preserve the leather strap from wear
-* "Mechanical" movements are hand-wound or Automatic.
+* "Mechanical" movements are powered by a mainspring which stores energy from hand-winding or movement.
+The second hand on such watches have a smooth sweeping motion.
-* "Automatic" movements use a balance wheel to capture power from wrist motion.
+* "Automatic" movements capture power from the wrist motion of the wearer.
 * "Quartz" watches use a battery-powered quartz crystal to keep time.
+* "Eco-drive" solar powered watches from Citizen, Seiko, Cartier charge a batter than can last for 10-20 years.

+   <a target="_blank" href="https://watchtechnicians.com/mechanical-vs-quartz-watches-maintenance-differences-explained/">Maintenance is needed</a>.
+   <a target="_blank" href="https://www.youtube.com/watch?v=KwQVhRbB2YM">BLAH</a>: Servicing complicated watches can cost hundreds of dollars.

+   "Hurley Roberts" is a respected watch servicer. <a target="_blank" href="https://www.youtube.com/watch?v=ulIL62L3ixQ">PROTIP</a>: I've experienced a certified dealer remove genuine parts from my watch with a replica so they can sell my genuine parts on eBay.
+And they kept my watch for weeks.

 * "Complications" are additional features such as moon phase, calendar, chronograph.